 What Happens After I File My Notice of Appeal?

-There are a multitude of forms available on the Court of Appeals forms website to assist you in properly drafting the various components of your brief, but it is always most advantageous to have a qualified appellate attorney draft, file, and argue your brief(s).
+There are a multitude of forms available on the court of appeals website and internet generally to assist you in properly drafting the various components of your brief, but it is always most advantageous to have a qualified appellate attorney draft, file, and argue your brief(s).

 What If The Court Of Appeals Denies My Appeal?

-If your appeal is denied, you may ask the Wisconsin Supreme Court to review your case.
-Wis.
-Stat.
-809.62(1m)(a).
-Although you have the right to request such review, the Wisconsin Supreme Court is not required to hear your case.
-Wis.
-Stat.
-809.62(1r).
+If your appeal is denied, you may ask the state supreme court to review your case.
+Although you have the right to request such review, the supreme court is not required to hear your case.
 The majority of petitions for certiorari are denied — nearly 95%.
 If you can get past the very high hurdle of a petition for certiorari such that the supreme court is willing to hear your argument, you stand a better chance of having your appeal succeed.

 What Can The Alderman Law Firm Do For Me?